tian2992/belvo-python/README.md

     pprint(account)
 ```

+## 🐍 Development

+To release a new version of the SDK to PyPI:
+- Use `make new-version major|minor|patch` to bump a new version.
+- Create a new pull request for the new version.
+- Once the new version is merged in `master`, create a `tag` matching the new version.

 ## 👥 Contributing
 **Anyone** can do something to make `belvo-python` better, so contributors are always welcome!
 For more details about contributing to this project, please take a look to our [guidelines](CONTRIBUTING.md).